groupdocs-editor/GroupDocs.Editor-for-.NET-UI/samples/GroupDocs.Editor.UI.SpaSample/README.md

 # Building a Document Editing SPA with GroupDocs.Editor.UI.Api and groupdocs.editor.angular.ui-wordprocessing

-The **GroupDocs.Editor.UI.ReactSpaSample** is a powerful demonstration of how to effectively use **GroupDocs.Editor.UI.Api** in conjunction with **groupdocs.editor.angular.ui-wordprocessing** as a Document Editor.
-This Single Page Application (SPA) encompasses a RESTful API and an Angular-based user interface, making it a robust solution for document editing.
+The **GroupDocs.Editor.UI.ReactSpaSample** demonstrates how to effectively use the **GroupDocs.Editor.UI.Api** in conjunction with the **groupdocs.editor.angular.ui-wordprocessing** as a Document Editor.
+This Single Page Application (SPA) integrates a RESTful API and an Angular-based user interface, making it a robust solution for document editing.
 You can explore the configuration details and resources related to this project in the [GroupDocs.Editor.UI.ApiSample](https://github.com/groupdocs-editor/GroupDocs.Editor-for-.NET-UI/tree/word-processing-api/samples/GroupDocs.Editor.UI.ApiSample) repository.

 ![Editor show](docs/editor.ui.png)

 ## Overview

-**GroupDocs.Editor.UI.ReactSpaSample** is designed to provide developers with a clear example of how to build a web application for document editing using the following technologies:
+**GroupDocs.Editor.UI.ReactSpaSample** provides a clear example of how to build a web application for document editing using the following technologies:

 - **GroupDocs.Editor.UI.Api**: This RESTful API is responsible for serving content, including opening, viewing, editing, and saving Word documents.
 It is the backbone of the document editing capabilities.